Well, I just got it and I'm just printing it, but I haven't had a chance to read it, so I can't do it right now.

 And you know who they are.

-Angry, frustrated, and insulted that Kroger will soon pull two grocery stores out of Southeast Raleigh, stranding many elderly residents who walk to the grocery store.
+More than 100 people filled a Baptist church hall Monday night, angry, frustrated, and insulted that Kroger will soon pull two grocery stores out of Southeast Raleigh, stranding many elderly residents who walk to the grocery store.

 I'm told they did have two months' notice, but the story in the newspaper says there was no notice.

-It's a slap in the face at Southeast Raleigh, said City Councilman Eugene Weeks speaking at Martin Street Baptist Church.
+It's a slap in the face at Southeast Raleigh, said City Councilman Eugene Weeks, speaking at Martin Street Baptist Church.

 It's a slap in the face of our community.

-Now why is Kroger closing the two stores?
+Now, why is Kroger closing the two stores?

-Anyone want to hazard a guess?
+Anybody want to hazard a guess?

-Mr. Snerdley, official program advisor observer, why do you think Kroger's closing these two stores?
+Mr. Snerdley, official program advisor, observer, why do you think Kroger's closing these two stores?

-And maybe it's uh crime Mary, I don't know about that, but I would certainly say that they're closing these two stores because there's no profit in them.
+But I would certainly say that they're closing these two stores because there's no profit in them, that there's no financial reason to keep them open.

-So well, can you just hear the next why should there be profit in people who sell food?
+Why should there be profit in people who sell food?

 We all have to eat.